|

 The Dauphin of France

-(French: Dauphin de France)—strictly,
+(French: Dauphin de France)

-The Dauphin of Viennois (Dauphin de Viennois)—was the title
+The Dauphin of Viennois (Dauphin de Viennois)—

-given to the heir apparent of the throne of France from 1350 to 1791, and
+given to the heir apparent of the throne of France

 from 1824 to 1830.